 Sequence-Controlled Service—Reliable Delivery

-The reliable QoS (Sequence-Controlled Service) of either COP-1 (reference [9]) or COP-P (reference [10]) utilizes an Automatic Repeat Queuing (ARQ) procedure of the ‘go-back-n’ type with sequence-control mechanisms at both sending and receiving ends and a standard report returned from the receiving end to the sending end.
+The reliable QoS (Sequence-Controlled Service) of either COP-1 (reference [9]) or COP-P (reference [10]) utilizes an Automatic Repeat Queuing (ARQ) procedure of the ‘Go-Back-n’ type with sequence-control mechanisms at both sending and receiving ends and a standard report returned from the receiving end to the sending end.

 For Sequence-Controlled Service, service data units supplied by a sending user at a SAP are inserted into the Data Field of Transfer Frames (after MAP multiplexing when applicable) and transmitted on a Virtual Channel in the order in which they are presented at the SAP.
 The retransmission mechanism ensures with a high probability of success that: